MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 The two actions mentioned above, are two selectors of the "Launch Excel" base action.

-When creating custom actions you don't have to re-write functionality.
+When creating custom actions (preview) you don't have to re-write functionality.

  You can create a single "base" Action, setting its input and output parameters and then choose what would be visible in each flavor by utilizing action selectors.